David M. Brugge: Early life

 Following graduation, he was involved in seasonal ranger work, archaeological surveys, and excavations, and establishing with a friend the Ayani Trading Company.
 Dave moved to Gallup, where he drove trucks for the Gallup Field Office delivering food for the Navajo Commodity Program.
-In 1953, he worked for the new Unitarian Service Committee’s Gallup Indian Community Center.
-At the Center, he met Ruth Sherlog and they married in 1959.
+In 1953, he worked for the new Unitarian Service Committee's Gallup Indian Community Center.
+At the center, he met Ruth Sherlog and they married in 1959.

 Employed by Navajo

 In 1958, he was hired by the Tribal Research Section of the Navajo Tribe, where he assembled documentation for the Navajo Tribe's case before the U.S. Land Claims Commission.
 He researched the Navajo claim to their traditional lands by using anthropology, Navajo oral tradition, written sources and archaeology research.
 Along with Lee J. Correll, Editha L. Watson and others, Brugge assembled a comprehensive Navajo bibliography published by the Navajo Tribe.
-He conducted extensive research to document every mention of Navajo in the Catholic Church Records of New Mexico between 1694-1875.
+He conducted extensive research to document every mention of Navajo in the Catholic Church Records of New Mexico between 1694 and 1875.
 This is a primary document for studies about Indian slavery in the Southwest.

 Brugge did extensive research about early Navajo sites, oral tradition and written records for the Navajo-Hopi Land Settlement Act.
 Brugge was unhappy with the outcome and wrote "The Navajo-Hopi Land Dispute: An American Tragedy" in 1994.